javalabsfs/javalabsfs.github.io/_docs/02-git.md

 Copy the entire output — this is your public key.

 5. Open GitHub, click on your profile picture, then Settings.
 In the navigation menu (left side), go to "SSH and GPG keys".
-Click the green button in the top right corner labelled "New SSH key".
+Click on the green button in the top right corner labelled "New SSH key".
 Give the key a title (can be anything) and paste the key you just copied into the key field.
-Then click the button labelled "Add SSH key".
+Then click on the button labelled "Add SSH key".

 ---

 ## Basic Git commands
 ### git clone
 Create a copy of a remote repository on your computer by using the command below, replacing "yourRepoLink" with the link to the repository you want to clone.
 Clone this very repository.
-Obtain its link by clicking the green button labelled "Code" in the upper right corner, clicking SSH and copying the link shown.
+Obtain its link by clicking on the green button labelled "Code" in the upper right corner, clicking on 'SSH' and copying the link shown.
 To save the copy in a specific location on your computer, read on.

 ```console
 git clone yourRepoLink